AuroraSavino90/crossWGCNA_manuscript/README.md

 ## Description
 To run the code, input data should be downloaded from Zenodo (10.5281/zenodo.8355624), unzipped and placed in a working directory containing the "scripts" folder from the current repository.
+Note that the file "GSE83591_Correspondence_LCM.xlsx" is available upon request.
+CrossWGCNA networks are nevertheless made available in the Zenodo file, "results" folder.
 The code is organized as follows:
 - 00_main: wrapper to run all the analyses except for the spatial transcriptomics pipeline.
 Input parameters can be modified, but to reproduce the manuscript's results keep the parameters as set.
 - 01_degs: runs crossWGCNA to compute inter-tissue degrees for six laser capture microdissection (LCM) datasets.